(Last Updated On: November 17, 2022)

 Step 9.
 Whip the Egg Whites

-Using a hand mixer on high speed, whip up the egg whites together with the vanilla extract until the egg whites form soft stiff peaks.
+Using a hand mixer or a stand mixer with a whisk attachment on high speed, whip up the egg whites together with the vanilla extract until the egg whites form soft stiff peaks.

 Step 10.
 Add the Sugar